Aaditya-Siddharth/Business-Analysis-on-Supply-Chain-and-its-Strategic-Management-in-Qlik-Sense/README.md

 # Business-Analysis-on-Supply-Chain-and-its-Strategic-Management-in-Qlik-Sense
 This project enhances supply chain management using Qlik's advanced analytics.
 It optimizes logistics, forecasting, and inventory management, improving efficiency and responsiveness.
 Key features include data integration, intuitive dashboards, real-time tracking, and proactive decision-making through real-time analytics.

-# NOTE: It is recommended to copy and paste the links, rather than clicking on them.
+# NOTE: It is recommended to copy and paste the links in your browser, rather than clicking on them.

 # Dataset Link:
 [https://drive.google.com/file/d/1CD8IgWIUc59X-S-PhjAJxA8HNd3v8Hd-/view?usp=sharing](url)